molimomo/JeffKingsInterviewQuestion/README.md

 ### TestNG

 You can make the assumption that the tests will be executed using TestNG.
-Documentation on TestNG can be found (here)[http://testng.org/doc/documentation-main.html].
+Documentation on TestNG can be found [here](http://testng.org/doc/documentation-main.html).

 ### Maven
-This project does include a (pom.xml)[pom.xml] file that can be used to build and test this code.
+This project does include a [pom.xml](pom.xml) file that can be used to build and test this code.
 It is designed for use with Maven 2.x.
 You do not have to use Maven if you do not want to.